ArthurDanjou/artsite/content/projects/hackathon-natixis.md

 Data is only useful if it's readable.
 Our Nuxt application goes beyond raw tables:

 * **Dynamic Charts:** The agent automatically determines the best visualization type (Bar, Line, Pie) based on the query result and renders it using interactive components.
-* **Narrative Explanations:** A final LLM pass summarizes the data findings in plain English, highlighting anomalies or key trends.
+* **Narrative Explanations:** A final LLM pass summarizes the data findings in plain English and highlights anomalies or key trends.

 ## Impact & Results